tengineerio/build-your-own-radar/README.md

 ### Setting up your data

-You need to make your data public in a form we can digest.
+You need not make your data public in a form we can digest.

 Create a Google Sheet.
 Give it at least the below column headers, and put in the content that you want: